jamescosborn/better-doctor-api/README.md

 * Working browser with internet connection

 ### Known Bugs
-* Will not recognize .getTime() as a method currently for some reason

 ### Contact Me
 You can reach me at adamtitus76@gmail.com or connect with me on [linkedin](www.linkedin.com/in/adam-titus-06740b149).